 How to do this:

-On your Poptin dashboard, search for the elements and then click Countdown Timer.
+On your Poptin dashboard, search for the elements and click Countdown Timer.
 You’re free to customize the timer according to your preference.

 7. Let blog readers unlock content by providing their email addresses